-As the Chief of Staff, Amy brings over 15 years of client service experience on small to large scale teams.
-She ensures on-budget and goal-aligned operations across the departments.
-Her focus is to maintain year-over-year growth by advancing strategic initiatives.
-As well as to manage and align the organization’s goals to projects from concept to implementation to measurement.
-Day-to-day, Amy provides holistic organizational clarity, leadership and support to all departments, contractors, vendors and employees of MHz Foundation.
+As the Chief of Staff, Amy Sawyer brings over 15 years of client service experience on small to large scale teams.
+She ensures on-budget and goal-aligned operations across departments.
+Her focus is to maintain year-over-year growth by advancing strategic initiatives as well as to manage and align the organization’s goals to projects from concept to implementation to measurement.
+Day to day, Sawyer provides holistic organizational clarity, leadership, and support to all departments, contractors, vendors, and employees of MHz Foundation.

 Craig has gained more than 20 years of accounting experience in various industries from sports retail, commercial banking, public practice, higher education, and government (municipal and provincial).
 His expertise lies in budgeting, accounting, and reporting for large scale capital projects.
-Craig’s career has included working as the accountant of record for the construction of a $300 million dollar science and academic building in Southern Alberta, Canada, and being the controller of a $30 million dollar Credit Union in Winnipeg, Manitoba, Canada.
-As the controller for the MHz Foundation, Craig is responsible for maintaining an accurate set of financials, the basis for which the Foundation can make sound financial decisions, and to act as a financial resource, and trusted advisor to the MHz team.
+Craig’s career has included working as the accountant of record for the construction of a $300 million science and academic building in Southern Alberta, Canada, and being the controller of a $30 million credit union in Winnipeg, Canada.
+As the controller for the MHz Foundation, Craig is responsible for maintaining an accurate set of financials, the basis on which the Foundation can make sound financial decisions, and to act as a financial resource and trusted advisor to the MHz team.

 By Postal Mail: